asyncapi/community/TSC_MEMBERSHIP.md

 The following areas are covered:
 * What is the TSC?
-* Why TSC was formed
+* Why TSC was formed?
 * Benefits of becoming a TSC member
 * How to become a TSC member